-As with the 2021 year contributions that are paid by a spouse into the superannuation account of the other spouse can be a beneficial method to grow your partner's Super balance and provide tax benefits in some cases.
-Assuming the fine print is negotiated; an individual can claim a 18% tax offset on contributions of up to \$3,000 made on behalf of a non-working partner (a taxpayers spouse can contribute more than the \$3,000 but the extra will not be tax-deductible and not provide any tax offset).
+As with the 2022 tax year, contributions that are paid by a spouse into the superannuation account of the other Spouse can be a beneficial method to grow your partner's Super balance and provide tax benefits in some cases.
+Assuming the fine print is negotiated; an individual can claim a 18% tax offset on contributions of up to \$3,000 made on behalf of a non-working partner (a taxpayer's Spouse can contribute more than the \$3,000 but the extra will not be tax-deductible and not provide any tax offset).

-The fine print; In order to receive the maximum tax offset of \$540 for the 2021-2022 financial year, you must contribute to your partner's super fund (either de-facto or married) by 30 June 2022 and your Spouse's Income (the sum of spouse's assessable income, total reportable fringe benefits amount and reportable employer super contribution) must be \$37,000 or less inorder to receive the full offset.
-If your Spouse's Income exceeds \$37,000, the Tax Offset is progressively reduced until it reaches zero for those spouses who earn \$40,000 or more.
+The fine print; In order to receive the maximum tax offset of \$540 for the 2022-2023 financial year, you must contribute to your partner's super fund (either de-facto or married) by 30 June 2023 and your Spouse's Income (the sum of Spouse's assessable Income, total reportable fringe benefits amount and reportable employer super contribution) must be \$40,000 or less in order to receive the full offset.
+If your Spouse's Income exceeds \$40,000, the Tax Offset is progressively reduced until it reaches zero.
 Further, there is a matter of age.
-Currently, your spouse must be under the age of 67, unless your spouse can pass the Work Test in which case your spouse can be between the ages of 67 and 74.
-(And some more of the really fine print; your spouse's total superannuation balance as at the 30th June of the previous financial year must not exceed \$1.7m.)
+Currently, your Spouse must be under the age of 75, (And some more of the really fine print; your Spouse's total superannuation balance as at the 30th June of the previous financial year must not exceed \$1.7m. and last but not least, your Spouse must not have made non-concessional contributions exceeding \$110,000 in the 2022-23 year.